 I grew up at the west side of Denmark and the beaches on the west side of Denmark could be for tourists somewhat dangerous here is what I mean

 Nice Beaches, but quite dangerous currents

-Does that mean that Denmark is a dangerous place for families to visit? no, because it had several of the biggest beaches in the night they have made safety constructions of
+Does that mean that Denmark is a dangerous place for families to visit?
+Not at all!

 Fun fact, in this lovely country, one of the smallest in the world, you will find approx 1.2% of the entire beaches in the world.
 There is, according to nasa.gov approximately 620,000 kilometers of beach in the world.

 If the weather were only a bit nicer in Denmark, I bet that we would be one of the worlds most visited vacation and holiday spots.

 Do you want to know more facts about Denmark?
 Check out this article.